Recent health news, buzzworthy medical blogs, and personal wellness advice curated by our PinnacleCare team and our CEO, Dr. Miles Varn.

 There are a number of reasons you might consider seeking a second opinion.
 Perhaps you’re not comfortable with the doctor’s level of experience treating your problem.
 Maybe you don’t feel that your physician is listening to your questions and concerns or providing enough information for you to make an informed decision.

-One of the most important reasons to seek a second opinion is to protect yourself from misdiagnosis.
+One of the most important reasons to seek a medical second opinion is to protect yourself from misdiagnosis.
 Researchers have found that the rates of misdiagnosis and mistreatment are higher than you might suspect.
-A study published last year in the healthcare journal BMJ Quality & Safety found that approximately 12 million adults are misdiagnosed every year in the U.S. Half of those misdiagnoses had the potential to cause serious harm to the patient.
+A study published in the healthcare journal BMJ Quality & Safety found that approximately 12 million adults are misdiagnosed every year in the U.S. Half of those misdiagnoses had the potential to cause serious harm to the patient.

-A study of objective data we’ve collected from more than 1,000 of our own members over a three-year period also highlights the value of second medical opinions.
+A study of objective data we’ve collected from more than 1,000 of our own members over a three-year period also highlights the value of medical second opinions.
 Almost 77 percent of the second opinions we helped members obtain after an initial diagnosis resulted in a change of diagnosis, treatment, and/or treating physician.
 Of those 1,000 members, 32 had a change of diagnosis, 209 changed treatment plans, and 18 people whose physicians had recommended surgery turned out not to need surgery.

 Reason #2: Your diagnosis is not definitive